Reading list!

 • This doesn’t mean black-and-white thinking or saying ‘no’ to everything.
 She encourages us to ‘feel our shake’, as when we lift heavier weights, and practice breaking familiar patterns.

 • On this theme, there are TONNES of books on creating better habits.
 If you only read one (and you haven’t already) make it Atomic Habits (the link is to his website).
-If you read two, 4000 weeks is eye-opening, this link is to a Guardian article about it.
+If you want my summary in a three-minute vlog, it’s here.

 GENDER AND WORK